UNESCO World Heritage in Upper Austria

-UNESCO World Heritage Site: Mountains, Salt, Pile Dwellings and the Danube Limes
+UNESCO World Heritage Site: Romans, Salt and Pile Dwellings

 The core of the Salzkammergut, the "Inner Salzkammergut", as it has always been called, extends around Hallstatt and the Dachstein.
 The Dachstein, with its primeval karst landscape and widely ramified caves, shapes the natural conditions.
 The "white gold" from the Hallstatt salt mountain attracted people to this alpine landscape thousands of years ago.
 After all, Hallstatt is the patron saint of an entire era in human history, the Hallstatt period.
 Both together, the nature and culture of the Salzkammergut, prompted UNESCO to include this region in the World Heritage List.
 The roots of the second Upper Austrian World Heritage Site are also prehistoric: Lake Attersee and Lake Mondsee are among the rich sites of the pile-dwelling culture.
 The remains of the pile dwellings at Lake Attersee and Lake Mondsee are part of the "Prehistoric Pile Dwellings around the Alps" cultural heritage, which is spread over six countries.